andreasabel/inCode/entry/tries-with-recursion-schemes.md

 the "results so far".
 The leaves of the map become the very thing we swore to create.

-And then we can use `cata` to "fold" our value along the algebra:
+Then, we use `cata` to "fold" our value along the algebra:

 ``` {.haskell}
 cata myAlg :: Trie k v -> A